Skip to main content

 Text / codemost text formatscode (built-in)

-aibox addon add preview-enhanced # adds ffmpeg, imagemagick, ghostscript
+aibox set addon preview-enhanced enabled --apply # adds python3-rich, ffmpeg, ghostscript

 How previewer dispatch works